 Students who are still in high school and would like to repeat a CHS course at the high school must complete a new registration form and pay the tuition to take the course again.
 Students entering the University of Pittsburgh may repeat the course, with the exceptions listed in the following paragraph.
 While both grades will appear on the student’s transcript, only the second grade affects the grade point average.
 Students do not receive double credit for a repeated course.

-Exceptions: Students who earn a C or better in a CHS course and then enter the University of Pittsburgh at Johnstown, the University of Pittsburgh at Bradford, or the Swanson School of Engineering will not be able to repeat the course.
+Exceptions: Students who earn a C or better in a CHS course and then enter the University of Pittsburgh at Bradford or the Swanson School of Engineering will not be able to repeat the course.